visitscotland/vs-design-system/frontend/src/components/elements/video/Video.md

   ```
 ### Time
 The video component stores the time in a user friendly format that can be used in other components.
 Pass in
-text for single and plural descriptions which should contain '%s' to be replaced by the number of minutes.
+text for single and plural descriptions which should contain '%s' to be replaced by the number of minutes by the component.

 When using with a <a href="/#/Patterns/Video%20Caption">VideoCaption</a> with matching `videoId`,
 the time is automatically added using these video prop values.